eemilhaa/travel-time-matrix-visualisation-preprocessing/README.md

 - Removing all whitespace from the geojson objects written by geopandas
 - Gzipping everything

-You should expect one processed matrix (all catchments for all travel modes) to take up about 2.5GB of disk space.
+You should expect one processed matrix (all isochrones for all travel modes) to take up about 2.5GB of disk space.
-This will of course vary based on the config used to generate the catchments.
+This will of course vary based on the config used to generate the isochrones.

 ## Tools and dependencies
 ### Python